Drago (wrestler)

-Víctor Manuel Soto Flores (born July 23, 1975) is a Mexican Luchador or professional wrestler known by his ring name Drago.
-He is known for Lucha Libre AAA Worldwide, where he is the former AAA Latin American Champion.
+Víctor Manuel Soto Flores (born July 23, 1975) is a Mexican professional wrestler known by his ring name Drago.
+He is best known for his work in promotion Lucha Libre AAA Worldwide, where he is the former one-time AAA Latin American Champion.
+He is also known for his time in Pro Wrestling Guerrilla (PWG) and Lucha Underground.

 Currently working as Dios del Inframundo, Flores has worked as Drago as Gato Eveready or simply El Gato under which he was an unofficial member of the wrestling group Real Fuerza Aérea, and as Alan in the group called Los Barrio Boys.